nicholasbl/Vascularize/README.md

 ### Meshing

 The graph is then turned into a mesh.
 We first prune parts of the graph, leaves of the graph, and areas where the flow is too small.
 At this point the nodes of the graph have a position that is regularized on a grid, so positions are perturbed by randomness, and then the positions are relaxed to smooth out hard edges.
-Each edge is turned into a tube (poorly), and emitted.
+Each edge is turned into a tube, and emitted into another voxel grid, which is then isosurfaced, and written to disk.